Gran Sabana: Access and movement in la Gran Sabana

-To reach the Gran Sabana is necessary to pass the paved road (called Troncal 10) passing through Ciudad Guayana and reaches the Brazilian border.
-Just before arriving at the Gran Sabana is to pass the said place called La Escalera, an uphill road with several curves and immersed in a typically rainy and foggy forest.
-Once past that section there is a paved road that runs through the Gran Sabana.
+To reach the Gran Sabana, it is necessary to pass the paved road (called Troncal 10) that passes through Ciudad Guayana and reaches the Brazilian border.
+Just before arriving at the Gran Sabana, it passes La Escalera, an uphill road with several curves and immersed in a typically rainy and foggy forest.
+Once past that section, there is a paved road that runs through the Gran Sabana.
 There are other ways to access other sites, but are not paved.

 Tourists can also take a plane to Santa Elena de Uairén.
 They can reach this town by paved road from Caracas, or from Brazil through Pacaraima, traveling along the highway BR174, which connects Manaus (some 1000 km away from Santa Helena) and Boa Vista (approximately 225 km) with the Venezuela–Brazil border.
-Currently bus service exists between Ciudad Guayana and Santa Elena de Uairén, but car travel is recommended to allow for frequent stops in interesting places.
+Currently, bus service exists between Ciudad Guayana and Santa Elena de Uairén, but car travel is recommended to allow for frequent stops in interesting places.
 The journey from Caracas is usually done in two days.

-Some of the most attractive places can be reached only by four wheel drive vehicles.
+Some of the most attractive places can be reached only by four-wheel-drive vehicles.
 Such is the case in places like Torón and Toroncito, Rapids Sakaika, Rapids Anaway, Rapids Käk, the town of Paraitepuy de Roraima, and several sites of interest in the way to Ikabarú.

-To reach the town of Kavak, where the gorge of the river of that name, it is essential to travel by air.
+To reach the town of Kavak, it is necessary to travel by air.
 In the second half of 2011, however, vehicles were banned from some of the unpaved roads, such as at the River Torón.
-This measure was taken by the Government, because the soil condition was badly damaged by the passage of four wheel drive vehicles.
-The most important falls, and easier access on the main road, that can be reached without four wheel drive vehicles are the Falls Kama or "Kama-Merú" in Pemon language, Falls Pacheco or "Arapan-Merú" and Jasper Creek or "Kako Paru".
+This measure was taken by the Government, because the soil condition was badly damaged by the passage of four-wheel-drive vehicles.
+The most important falls, and easier access on the main road, that can be reached without four-wheel-drive vehicles are the Falls Kama or "Kama-Merú" in Pemon language, Falls Pacheco or "Arapan-Merú" and Jasper Creek or "Kako Paru".